sashadt/docs/docs/dtservices.md

 Thus, when launching an application, the associated services that are configured also get launched automatically.

-For example:  When you launch [Omni Channel Fraud Prevention application](http://docs.datatorrent.com/omni_channel_fraud_app/) for the first time after the APA import, the following services are launched along with it:
+For example:  When you launch the [Omni Channel Fraud Prevention](http://docs.datatorrent.com/omni_channel_fraud_app/) application, the following services are installed along with it:

 * Online Analytics App
 * Drools Workbench